I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 25°C to 30°C (77°F to 86°F) | 15°C to 20°C (59°F to 68°F). |

-What are the Costs like and How Busy are the Parks in September?
+What are the Costs and How Busy are the Parks in September?

-Costs remain relatively high but are a little less than peak month August.
-Visitors normally start to thin out although parks remain fairly busy in September.
+Costs are relatively high, but are a little less than peak month August.
+Visitors normally start to thin out although parks do remain fairly busy in September.

 Kilimanjaro in September